capaj/react-observe-store/README.md

 a function, which tries to match store paths/properties accessed in render function, observe them and call render on your component

 ## Does it work?
-Yes, it is thouroughly tested and it does work, with a caveat that it can't determine a path to watch if you're accessing the member via a variable known only in render time.
+Yes, it is thouroughly tested and it does work, with a caveat that it can't determine a path to watch if you're accessing the member via a variable resolved in render time.
 For example:
 ```
 const store = {a: 1, b:2, c:4};